-Port Grand is an ideal destination for a nighttime outing in Karachi.
+Port Grand is a perfect tourist attraction for a nighttime outing in Karachi.
 Featuring a charming promenade, a variety of eateries, shops, and fun activities, it is a must-visit location.
 Situated on a beautifully recreated old pier, it offers a unique experience that is easily accessible via Maulvi Tamizuddin Road, with valet parking available for a fee.
 An entrance fee is required, but it is discounted with any purchase at the outlets or eateries.

 The promenade is perfect for couples and families alike, with plenty of seating to enjoy the refreshing sea breeze after a hot day in Karachi.
 Small, decorated vendors sell snacks and beverages, and you can find local and Chinese cuisine, alongside fast food options and some continental dishes.
 Parties can book special dining areas, but booking and payment are necessary.